laurabolwell/gwent-paddleboarders/README.md

 ### Milestone Project 1 - User-Centric Frontend Development

 Gwent Paddleboarders is a site for a social group of paddleboarders based in South Wales.
-It is run by a group of volunteers who want to grow the local paddleboard community, building connections and providing ample opportunities so that people never have to paddle alone.
+It is run by a group of volunteers who want to grow the local paddleboard community, build connections and provide ample opportunities so that people never have to paddle alone.

 The site provides some basic information about the group but the main focus is to provide information about the meet-ups which take place each week.
 It also shows some photographs from previous social paddles and has a contact page should a user wish to get in touch.